 How to Maintain F-1 Status

-- You will be required to check in with International Manager of Student Services during Olin new student orientation
+- You will be required to check in with International Scholars team in Student Affairs (CC326a) during Olin new student orientation

 - Attend the college/university listed on your Form I-20(F-1)

 - Engage in a full course of study during normal academic periods (12 credits or more)

 - Make normal progress towards completing your program of study

 - Maintain a valid passport at all times

 - Follow transfer and change of educational level procedures

 - Apply for program extension prior to the end date on your Form I-20(F-1) if unable to complete your studies by this date

 - Receive authorization before engaging in employment